-For almost 25 years, Dan has guided nonprofits through IT strategic planning and implementation projects that have transformed their missions.
+For 25 years, Dan has guided nonprofits through IT strategic planning and system implementation projects that have transformed their missions.
 He has a wide range of IT skills, with core competencies that include researching, selecting, and implementing innovative solutions that enhance service impact and re-engineer inefficient workflows.
 He also seeks to drive continual improvement and to maximize return on investment through improving data governance, standard operation procedures documentation, and leadership engagement.

 “I have a passion for helping nonprofits that are making the world a better place to maximize the benefits of their investment in technology.
 Whether it requires engaging the C-Suite in creating an IT roadmap, or meeting with frontline staff to discover why reports are not providing the insight they desire, I experience satisfaction from making people’s work easier while simultaneously enhancing the reach of the organization’s mission.
 In the end, technology is really about the people, including those implementing and using it, and those benefiting from it.
 It is especially rewarding to do this work as part of a firm committed to these same values and goals.” — Dan Shenk-Evans

 Dan is available for guest blogging, podcasting, webinars, and speaking engagements.
 To request Dan, contact Build.

 Before joining Build in 2019, Dan was the Director of IT at the Capital Area Food Bank for nine years.
 As a member of senior leadership, he was responsible for aligning the IT strategy to the mission of the organization, creating the IT plans, and leading the IT department.
 While there, Dan effectively orchestrated the installation of new IT infrastructure during the move to a much larger facility, which included modernizing the network and installing access control and security cameras.
 He also played a pivotal role over the years in improving the effectiveness of the information systems by encouraging better data governance.